 - Contact information for three references who have agreed to provide a letter of reference on your behalf.
 The letters, which should be confidential, will be submitted by your letter writers directly: they will be contacted by email with instructions to upload their letters.
 Choose writers that know you well and can evaluate your chances of success in a graduate program.
 If you have any research or work experience, make sure to include your faculty research advisor or supervisor: we would appreciate their evaluation of your proficiency outside of the classroom.

-- UNOFFICIAL transcripts from any undergraduate and graduate institution at which you completed at least 15 credits of work.
+- Unofficial transcripts from any undergraduate and graduate institution at which you completed at least 15 credits of work.
 These can be unofficial copies released to you or downloaded from your school’s website.
 You may also submit scans as PDF.

 - Payment of an application fee: $65 for domestic applicants; $80 for internationals

 We practice rolling admission until we fill the available slots for the next incoming class, so there is no official application deadline.
-However, we encourage students to submit applications as early as possible, and preferably by the end of December for admission in the following fall semester.

-Applications submitted by this date will have several advantages over later applications.
-First of all, they will compete for available slots in a smaller pool, so they stand a higher chance of receiving an early offer of admission.
-Furthermore, they can be considered for more internal fellowship opportunities.
+Most students will enter our program in the Fall semester (starting in mid-August each year).
+We encourage you to submit applications as early as possible, and preferably by mid-December for admission in the following fall semester.
+Early applicants have several advantages.
+First of all, as an early applicant you will compete for available slots in a smaller pool, so you stand a higher chance of receiving an early offer of admission.
+Furthermore, you can be considered for more internal fellowship opportunities.

 Spring and Summer Admission

 Students may also apply to be admitted in the spring or summer terms.
 Start times for those terms are early January and early July, respectively.
 However, there are far fewer positions available for those terms (if any) compared to the regular Fall start time, so we typically do not admit students to these terms.